stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 item or defaults to 'Z Data;.
 In the second form these parameters are all set explicitly.
 The *xvals* parameter can be either a column index (integer or sring) or a list, tuple or numpy array.
 The *yvals* parameter can be either a row number (integer) or list,tuple or numpy array.
-Other parameters (including *plotter*, *figure* etc) work as for the :py:meth:`PlotMixin.plot_xyz` method.
+Other parameters (including *plotter*, *figure* etc) work as for the :py:meth:`Data.plot_xyz` method.
 The *rectang* parameter is used to select only part of the data array to use as the matrix.
 It may be 2-tuple in which case it specifies just the origin as (row,column) or a 4-tuple in which case the third and forth elements are the number of rows and columns to include.
 If *xvals* or *yvals* specify particular column or rows then the origin of the matrix is moved to be one column further over and one row further down (ie the matrix is to the right and